psipred/psipred_react/README.md

 4. Each component class gets its own file?
 5. `seq_job_list` and `struct_job_list` in `checkform.js` could inherit these lists from the global state set in index.js
 6. in model/index.js there is a correct use of fetch with async/await to synchronously make a request.
 Should replace all xmlhttprequest uses with this pattern.
-7. Code that handles DataTable `results_sequence.js` AND `results_struct.js` searching could be DRYed out and sent to `shared/index.js`
-8. Check errors are inserted in to page correctly, not just the pop up
+7. Check errors are inserted in to page correctly, not just the pop up
-9. Ensure the stuff for the versioning is correctly captured.
+8. Ensure the stuff for the versioning is correctly captured.
-10. ensure emembed and mempack work (need to use staging to debug as won't compile)
+9. ensure emembed and mempack work (need to use staging to debug as won't compile)
-11. Check passing the commandline options is actually working
+10. Check passing the commandline options is actually working
-12. I guess in theory `results_sequence.js` and `results_structure.js` could be combined in to a single file/class.
+11. I guess in theory `results_sequence.js` and `results_structure.js` could be combined in to a single file/class.
 I think that would make things a bit too hairy and cumbersome but go for it if you fancy
-13. Arguably everything in the `requests_helper` should got to `shared/`
+12. Arguably everything in the `requests_helper` should got to `shared/`
+13. DRY out all the uses of 3Dmol, lift the `display_structure()` function from `psipred_javascript/ractive_helpers/ractive_helpers.js`
+14. Fix hard coded paths in msa and model